daniellimws/daniellimws.github.io/_ctfs/stack-ctf-20/password-manager/2020-12-10-password-manager.md

 }
 ```

-In this function, each byte of the password is added with an offset, obtained from a global array `key`.
-We shall revisit this function later when writing the script to find the password.
+In this function, each byte of the input is added with an offset, obtained from a global array `key`.
+We shall revisit this function later when writing the script to find the correct password.

 #### `func2`